Masrt200/hacker-blog/_posts/2020-04-27-houseplant-ctf.markdown

 >Inverted and Rotated

 As soon as you open, the image you see a strings of characters like `][+-.><` on the image.
-If you are familiar with esoteric languages, wou would have recognized this as `brain-fuck` characters.
-Brainfuck is a esoteric programming language that uses these characters to code stuff!
+If you are familiar with esoteric languages, you would have recognized this as `brain-fuck` characters.
+Brainfuck is an esoteric programming language that uses these characters to code stuff!

 Anyway, you joy down these characters from the image, and put them in a brainfuck decoder...
 I prefer [tio.run](https://tio.run/#brainfuck) only to get the result as `Yeah, no, sorry`!